 E. VANSITTART NEALE, Esq.
+THOMAS HUGHES, Esq.

-THOMAS HUGHES, ESQ.
 COMMERCIAL HOUSE: WOODIN, JONES, & Co.

 Adulterations Avoided, and Retailers profits saved.
-HE Central Co-operative Agency established under the supervision of Trustees, supplies Teas, Coffees, Colonial and Italian produce, French Wines and Brandies, &c., &c., free from every description of adulterawill have 10 per cent allowed.
-Orders for goods in bulk will be forwarded at wholesale
+THE Central Co-operative Agency established under the supervision of Trustees, supplies Teas, o Coffees, Colonial and Italian produce, French Wines and r Brandies, &c., &c., free from every description of adulterawill have 10 per cent allowed.
+Orders for goods in bulk will be forwarded at wholesale prices.
+All orders amounting to £5 and upwards, except wholesale orders, will be sent carriage free to any part of the United Kingdom.

-Any number of families uniting together will have their order attended to on the following conditions:
+Any number of families uniting together will have their r order attended to on the following conditions:

-General Grocery orders, requiring to be made up by the Agency in small parcels, will be charged retail prices; but 7 1 per cent. will be allowed on all such purchases.
-Order for Tea and Coffee only, made up by the Agency, amongst themselves, so as to save retail profits, and secure genuine articles.
-A Catalogue has also been published containing a detailed list of articles, with the retail prices affixed, and a full exnosure of the adulterations to which articles of food are now subject, compiled from the Lancet and other papers.
-It also contains directions for preparing such goods as are sold
+General Grocery orders, requiring to be made up by the Agency in small parcels, will be charged retail prices; but 7 7 per cent. will be allowed on all such purchases.
+Order for Tea and Coffee only, made up by the Agency,